How we test cordless phones

 How easy is the phone to use?

-We use ergonomic experts who assess how easy it is to set up the phone, add contacts to the phone book and make and receive calls.
-We rate the general handling, including if the buttons are well spaced so pressing the right numbers is simple, and if the names and numbers on the display are easy to read.
+Ergonomic experts assess how easy it is to set up the phone, add contacts to the phone book and make and receive calls.
+We rate the general handling, including whether the buttons are well spaced so pressing the right numbers is simple, and whether the names and numbers on the display are easy to read.
+We also check the maximum volume of the default ringtone from the base station and the handset, so you can make sure you never miss a call.

 What's the phone's range like?